kristinam123/DWIT/documentation.md

 **File Path**: `/src/helpers/save_results.py`

 **Purpose**:
 Export module for saving raw measurement results to Excel in the Droplet Wall Interaction Tool.
-Excel is saved to the parent of the Output directory as `<folder>_results_raw.xlsx` (sanitized).
-Overlays are saved separately under `<folder>/Output/` by the pipeline.
+The Excel file is saved to the selected folder as `results_raw.xlsx`.
+Overlays are saved to the selected folder as well.

 **Key Functions**: